Last updated: 6th July 2020

 - If the requested data falls under one of the following exemptions, it does not have to be provided:

-- Crime prevention and detection;
+- crime prevention and detection;

-- Confidential references given by The Right Mortgage Limited (not ones given to The Right Mortgage Limited);
+- confidential references given by The Right Mortgage Limited (not ones given to The Right Mortgage Limited);

-- Information covered by legal professional privilege.
+- information covered by legal professional privilege.

 - The information is provided to the data subject in electronic format unless otherwise requested and all the items provided are listed on a schedule that shows the data subject’s name and the date on which the information is delivered.

 - The GDPR requires that the information The Firm provides to a data subject is in a concise, transparent, intelligible and easily accessible form, using clear and plain language.
 Data may not be altered or destroyed in order to avoid disclosing it.

 - The Firm will not charge a fee to process a subject access request unless the request is manifestly unfounded or excessive in which case The Firm reserves the right to charge a “reasonable fee” for the administrative costs of complying with the request.
 The Firm may also charge a reasonable fee if a data subject requests further copies of their data following a request.